-Final Research Paper (30%)
+Final Policy Paper (30%)

-Students will write a 20-page research paper to explore an empirical case of their choice related to the themes of the course.
+Students will write a 3,000-word policy paper to explore an empirical case of their choice related to the themes of the course.
 The specific topics for the paper will be discussed with students individually to meet their research and policy interests.
-The professor will work closely with students to help formulate the research question and suitable analytical framework, as well as academic and policy literature.
+The professor will work closely with students to help formulate research questions and suitable analytical framework, as well as relevant literature.
+The 30 points for the paper will be graded as follows: content - 11%, policy analysis - 11%, format, style - 8%.
+The final exam papers are due by November 20, 2023.